Sensational Truth: How to Improve Your Mood With Food

-We’ve all seen the headlines announcing diet fads, telling us which chemicals to avoid, and foods presenting with a new health-stamp of approval on the daily.
+We’ve all seen the headlines announcing diet fads, telling us which chemicals to avoid, and foods presenting with a new health stamp of approval daily.
 It can be difficult to keep up with the latest in health and diet, making trips to the grocery store a stressful event.
 It’s no secret that feeding the body means fueling the brain, and what we eat affects not just physical, but mental health.
-You probably know that you can improve your mood with food but, you’re not alone if you’re perplexed.
-It can be confusing to know what information to digest, and what to disregard when it comes to the union between diet and mental health!
+You probably know that you can improve your mood with food, but you’re not alone if you’re perplexed.
+It can be confusing to know what information to digest and what to disregard when it comes to the union between diet and mental health!

 What do you really need to know to improve your mood with food?